-(A) If, at the end of 51 months following the Effective Date, Altair has elected not to give the First Option Extension Notice, and the Parties have then established that there are measured and indicated gold resources on the Project of not less than 2.0 million ounces at a 0.3 gram/tonne cut-off, then Altair will pay a one-time lump sum \$2.0 million Reported Resource Bonus to Sultan.

-(B) If, Altair elects to give the First Option Extension Notice, then at the end of 76 months following the Effective Date Altair will pay a Reported Resource Bonus to Sultan equal to the greater of:

-(i) \$5.00 per ounce of probable and proven mineral reserves on the Project, determined at a 0.3 gram/tonne cut-off; or b) Jersey and Emerald Properties, Salmo, British Columbia, Canada

-(ii) a one-time lump sum amount of \$2.0 million, provided that the Parties have by then established that there are measured and indicated gold resources on the Project of not less than 2.0 million ounces at a 0.3 gram/tonne cut-off.
+- (A) If, at the end of 51 months following the Effective Date, Altair has elected not to give the First Option Extension Notice, and the Parties have then established that there are measured and indicated gold resources on the Project of not less than 2.0 million ounces at a 0.3 gram/tonne cut-off, then Altair will pay a one-time lump sum \$2.0 million Reported Resource Bonus to Sultan. - (B) If, Altair elects to give the First Option Extension Notice, then at the end of 76 months following the Effective Date Altair will pay a Reported Resource Bonus to Sultan equal to the greater of: - (i) \$5.00 per ounce of probable and proven mineral reserves on the Project, determined at a 0.3 gram/tonne cut-off; or - (ii) a one-time lump sum amount of \$2.0 million, provided that the Parties have by then established that there are measured and indicated gold resources on the Project of not less than 2.0 million ounces at a 0.3 gram/tonne cut-off.

-As at June 30, 2013, \$610,000 in option payments from Altair were deducted from the acquisition and exploration costs for the Kena and Toughnut portions of the Company's Kena Property.
+As at September 30, 2013, \$830,000 in cumulative option payments from Altair were deducted from the acquisition and exploration costs for the Kena and Toughnut portions of the Company's Kena Property.